 Amendments to the GSTR-3B form were greenlit, allowing taxpayer reconciliation and decreasing compliance mistakes.

-The structure of the GST rate changed as a result of the 47th Council Meeting.
-With reductions for items like pulse husks for cattle feed and increases for others like pre-packed and labeled rice.
+The 47th GST Council Meeting brought significant changes to the GST rate structure, reducing rates for items like pulse husks for cattle feed while increasing them for pre-packed and labeled rice.

-In a bid to encourage voluntary compliance and ease court burdens, the council decriminalized three GST-related offenses.
+Moreover, to encourage voluntary compliance and reduce court burdens, the council decriminalized three GST-related offenses.s.

 The council instructed GSTN to deploy AI/ML mechanisms for verifying registration applicants’ backgrounds and monitoring taxpayer behavior post-registration, enabling early detection of non-compliance.